 In several outdoor scenes at the Griswold house, a 1963 powder blue Lincoln Continental convertible can be seen parked out front.
 This was the last of the curved glass slab sides, and is sought after by collectors.
 The 1964 Continental convertible had straight glass windows to provide more interior space.

 When Clark showed his co-worker Bill (Sam McMurry) the brochure about the swimming pool he wanted to put in his backyard, he was seen drinking coffee out of a Tasmanian Devil coffee mug.
 Miriam Flynn (Cousin Catherine) played the voice of Taz's mother in Taz-Mania (1991).
 Additionally, Taz's father in that cartoon, was a parody of Bing Crosby, whose song "Mele Kalikimaka" appeared in this film, and who Griswold mentioned, along with White Christmas (1954).
-Furthermore, John Astin, who played game show host Kent Winkdale in National Lampoon's European Vacation (1985), was the voice of Bull Gator on that cartoon.
+Furthermore, John Astin, who played game show host Kent Winkdale in European Vacation (1985), was the voice of Bull Gator on that cartoon.

 The messenger, who delivered Clark's Christmas "bonus", was wearing a jacket that read "Speed Ball Messenger Service".
 "Speedball" is a street term for a drug cocktail of heroin and cocaine, the same mixture that killed John Belushi.